What vaccinations are required?

 They urine "mark" indoors and out

-Dogs who are reproductively intact will usually urine mark anywhere and everywhere they pick up another dog's scent compared to spayed or neutered dogs.
+Dogs who are reproductively intact will usually urine mark anywhere and everywhere they pick up another dog's scent compared to neutered dogs.

 They make the "pack" feel uncomfortable and ruin the fun